There aren’t too many Southern style American places around Sydney, so I’m glad one of the most soulful is just around the corner from me.

 There is also plenty of seating around large and smaller bar tables together with cosy booths.
 All the indoor seating provides a good vantage point to the live bands that play.
 Even on a packed night, the flow through the place is great and you won’t be elbowing your way to the bar and back.

 There is also a balcony space with plenty of casual seating if you want to drink and dine alfresco.

-The food here is not fussy, it’s just use-your-hands, let-the-ranch-dressing-drip-over-your-work-suit, forget-the-calories type share plates.
+The food here is not fussy, it’s just use-your-hands, let-the-ranch-dressing-drip, forget-the-calories type share plates.
 Everything is either bite sized or designed to tear apart easily.
 A lot of combinations I hadn’t tried before which was great, considering I’ve tried a lot of different types of cuisines.
 Like Bug Pies (Moreton Bay Bug tails and creamed corn encased in puff pastry), Shrimp Po’ Boy (beer and butter braised shrimp with fennel slaw on brioche).
-Check out their full menu here and you’ll see what I mean.
+Check out their full menu here.
 It’s not an extensive menu and I like that, just a selection of interesting dishes.